groupdocs-viewer-cloud/groupdocs-viewer-cloud-node/README.md

 ## Getting Started

-Please follow the [installation](#installation) procedure and then run the following JavaScript code:
+Please follow the aforementioned installation procedure and then run the following JavaScript code:

 ```js
 // load the module